jedisct1/libsodium-doc/advanced/point-arithmetic.md

 The point is guaranteed to be on the main subgroup.

-This function directly exposes the inverse Elligator2 map, and uses the high bit to set the sign of the X coordinate.
+This function directly exposes the inverse Elligator 2 map, and uses the high bit to set the sign of the X coordinate.

 ## Hash-to-group